juanfernandes/juanfernandes-uk/src/notes/weeknotes-24.md

 ---
 layout: "post"
 eleventyExcludeFromCollections: true
-title: 'Weeknotes #24'
+title: "Weeknotes #24"
-description: >-
-  Not a lot to write about this week.
-Still really busy with my current contract
-  - busy is good.
-But obviously its harder to keep up with note-taking in preparation for writing these.
+description: "Not a lot to write about this week.
+Still really busy with my current contract - busy is good.
+But obviously its harder to keep up with note-taking in preparation for writing these."
 keywords:
   - front-end developer
   - css